-- 78. Recognising the importance of nuclear safety and non-proliferation, the envisaged partnership should include provisions for wide-ranging cooperation between the Euratom and the United Kingdom on peaceful uses of nuclear energy. - 79.
+- 83. Recognising the importance of nuclear safety, radiation protection and non-proliferation, the envisaged partnership should include provisions for wide-ranging cooperation between the Euratom and the United Kingdom on peaceful uses of nuclear energy. - 84.
 The provisions on nuclear cooperation should be based on respecting international conventions and treaties.
-The provisions on nuclear cooperation should be underpinned by commitments to maintaining the high standards of nuclear safety applying at the end of the transition period, and on the commitment by Euratom and the United Kingdom to continue improving the implementation of the principles of the Convention on Nuclear Safety. - 80.
-The provisions on nuclear cooperation should facilitate trade in nuclear materials and equipment, transfer of nuclear technology and enable cooperation and the exchange of information between Euratom, the United Kingdom and its national authorities, including in relation to exchanging information on nuclear safeguards, nuclear safety, levels of radioactivity in the environment and the supply of medical radioisotopes.
+The provisions on nuclear cooperation should be underpinned by commitments to maintaining the highest possible standards of nuclear safety and radiation protection applying at the end of the transition period, and on the commitment by Euratom and the United Kingdom to continue improving the implementation of the principles of, inter alia, the Convention on Nuclear Safety and of the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management. - 85.
+The provisions on nuclear cooperation should facilitate trade in nuclear materials and equipment, research and development, transfer of nuclear technology and enable cooperation and the exchange of information between Euratom, the United Kingdom and its national authorities, including in relation to exchanging information on nuclear safeguards, nuclear safety, levels of radioactivity in the environment and the supply of medical radioisotopes and facilitating exchanges of skilled workers.